LED Lighting For Churches

 Glare can be reduced by the use of light diffusers for intense LED lights.
 These are features that cover the lens of the light fixtures to give off a softer beam of light without glare.
 Luminaires can also be installed in a way that they discharge some of their light upwards to diffuse it, and where possible, relocated to reduce glare and maintain proper light output.

-Color significantly affects how human beings feel or think, bringing on feelings of relaxation and calmness in a worship atmosphere when used right.
+Color significantly affects how people feel or think, bringing on feelings of relaxation and calmness in a worship atmosphere when used right.
 The color temperature of a white light indicates its tint.
 But when it comes to light, there are many shades of white.

 Warm white, for example, has a yellowish tint to it while cool white is a bluish kind of white.
 Daylight white, on the other hand, lies in between both whites and is the whitest white light there is, comparable to the sun's light at midday.